mstrlaw/mstrlaw/src/posts/2022-01-06-january-6th-and-the-urge-to-do-something.md

 The internet got annoyed and thousands of <a href="https://en.wikipedia.org/wiki/Parler#Content_scraping" target="_blank">Parler videos were scraped</a> and released to the web, georeferenced and all.

-Parler is just one of the many sad examples of the attempts there have been to create alternative virtual communities where the shared reality gets distorted and parallel narratives get to be built in order to avoid facing the actual reality we live in.
+Parler is just one of the many sad attempts there have been to create alternative virtual communities where the shared reality gets distorted and parallel narratives get to be built in order to avoid facing the actual reality we live in.
+The latest flavor being Gettr.

 I'll never understand people actively looking for a space that tells them what they want to hear.
 Hearing what we don't want to hear is what strengthens our mental.
 The oposite ironically makes us even less able to face the inconveniences of an imperfect world.